-[Editor’s note: This story was originally published May 2018.
+[Editor’s note: This story was originally published in May 2018.
 It has since been republished and updated to include the most relevant information available.
 At least one stock has been removed from this list.]

 Quite simply, we’ve never witnessed an illegal market suddenly enter the mainstream with robust public support.
 Combined with Aurora’s focus on the far less controversial medical-cannabis business, ACB stock seemed like a lock.